 Low Level Laser Therapy-LLLT

-People often ask us about laser therapy and whether it works.
-LLLT uses a low-level visible red light laser to stimulate the cells of the hair follicle to promote hair growth; this does not cause any tissue damage, unlike other types of laser.
+People often ask us about low level laser therapy and whether it works.
+LLLT uses a low-level visible red light laser to stimulate the cells of the hair follicle to promote hair regrowth; this does not cause any tissue damage, unlike other types of laser.
 LLLT is available in handheld devices (combs, brushes) which patients can use at home.
-While we have seen some patients claim that it has helped their hair, we have seen many more which have been disappointed with the results.
+While we have seen some patients claim that it has helped their hair regrowth, we have seen many more which have been disappointed with the results.
 On the other hand, much stronger units are available in doctors’ offices and specialized salons which deliver the laser treatment through large hoods attached to a stand.
 Repeated treatments are necessary on an ongoing basis but this may be a worthwhile consideration for some people, especially women who may not be candidates for hair transplantation.
 New types of LLLT helmet or hood devices are being developed which may provide physician strength treatment with the convenience of at home use.
 More scientific evidence is accumulating about the helpful biological effects of LLLT and we anticipate hearing more about this in the future.

 PRP with ACell Therapy